The life and death of Marie Antoinette: everything you need to know about the last queen of France

 King Louis XV died on 10 May 1774 after contracting smallpox.
-Marie, who was not yet 19 years old, became Queen of France when her husband inherited the throne as King Louis XVI.
+Marie, who was not yet 19 years old, became queen of France when her husband inherited the throne as King Louis XVI.
 Although Marie's future seemed secure at this point, in reality the nation was squirming with unrest.
 "Just weeks after her husband’s coronation in June 1775, parts of the country flared up into riots about the cost of bread," Emily Brand explains.
 "Years of heavy taxation and failed fiscal policies were leaving the people hungry."

 In 1783, Marie’s extravagance reached new levels when she began building a secluded farming village on the grounds of the Palace of Versailles.
 Fitted with a farmhouse, cottages, a mill and farm animals, Le Hameau de la Reine (or 'The Queen’s Hamlet') was created to allow the queen and her closest companions to escape the busy court in Versailles.
 Marie and her ladies-in-waiting would dress up as shepherdesses and pretend to be peasants, walking around the farm and milking the cows and sheep.
 Marie even employed servants to uphold the village and care for the animals.

 Despite the idyllic nature of this retreat, members of the court and the public believed that Marie was mocking French peasants by dressing up as shepherdesses and acting as if she was impoverished.

 What was the Affair of the Diamond Necklace?

 Answered by Emily Brand